foundata/guidelines/shell-scripting-style-guide.md

   done
   ```
 - Setting `LC_ALL` ensures predictable sorting, character classification, and text processing.
 Without explicit [locale](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/locale.html) settings, script behavior may vary between systems. `LC_ALL` overrides all other locale variables (`LANG` and individual `LC_*` settings), so it alone is sufficient.
+- The `pipefail` option is a Bash extension not defined by POSIX.
+Scripts relying on it will fail or behave unexpectedly on POSIX shells like `dash` or `ash`.
+For portable error handling in pipelines, check exit statuses explicitly or use temporary files.